KN1235/TECHNATION-Competition---AI-Equity-Challenge/README.md

 ## What we did

 Built and cleaned multi-source datasets using Python (pandas), performed data mapping and transformation to engineer structured data integration pipelines, and conducted statistical analysis on gender and racial representation across 30+ occupations and 20+ industries.
-Produced data visualizations that contributed to an 80% evaluation score across both Phase 1 and Phase 2 judging rounds.
+Produced data visualizations and present with dashboard that contributed to an 80% evaluation score across both Phase 1 and Phase 2 judging rounds.
 Mentored by a Senior Policy Analyst at the Ontario Ministry of Education.

 ## What's in this repo